Idaho lawmakers backed a proposed amendment that could let the Legislature override a governor's veto almost immediately.

 Under Dalton Gardens Republican Sen. Steve Vick's proposal, the Speaker of the House and Senate President Pro Tem must agree a rejected bill deserves a second look in order to compel the governor to call a special session.

-Currently, the Legislature can override a veto during the next regular session with a two-thirds vote.
+Currently, the Legislature can't override a veto if it comes after the session has been adjourned.

 Some legislators say the change could upset the balance of power and lacks the hurdles to taking down a veto other states put in place.

 The Senate State Affairs Committee voted Wednesday to send the amendment forward.

 It needs a two-thirds majority in the Senate and House to get on a ballot next general election.

 Do you like the idea or do you feel it could upset the balance of power?